mahmudaZaman/Twitter-Sentiment-Analysis/README.md

 ## Problem Statement

-The Customer Sentiment Analysis project focuses on developing a robust sentiment analysis model for customer reviews.
-By harnessing the power of natural language processing (NLP), this project aims to automatically categorize customer sentiments expressed in reviews, providing businesses with valuable insights into customer satisfaction.
+The Twitter Sentiment Analysis project focuses on developing a robust sentiment analysis model for tweets.
+By harnessing the power of natural language processing (NLP), this project aims to automatically categorize twitter sentiments.

 ## Dataset

-For this project, I utilized a diverse collection of customer reviews sourced from an e-commerce platform.
+For this project, I utilized a diverse collection of tweets, Twitter dataset from Kaggle.
 This dataset serves as the foundation for training and validating our sentiment analysis model.

-## AWS Integration

-The Customer Sentiment Analysis project seamlessly integrates with Amazon Web Services (AWS) to leverage advanced tools and capabilities:

-- **SageMaker's NLP Algorithms**: I trained the sentiment analysis model using AWS SageMaker's built-in natural language processing (NLP) algorithms.
-This approach ensures accurate sentiment classification, even for large volumes of text data.

-- **Amazon S3**: The project efficiently stores pre-trained word embeddings in Amazon S3.
-This cloud-based storage solution guarantees quick access to essential model components.

-## Deployment on AWS
+## Model

-The culmination of this project is the deployment of the sentiment analysis model using AWS Lambda and API Gateway.
-This setup allows for the real-time analysis of customer feedback, enabling businesses to gauge customer sentiment and respond promptly to improve customer experiences.
+I incorporated pre-trained embeddings with TensorFlow to enhance accuracy.
+The strength of this approach lies in its ability to capture nuanced meanings in text, improving sentiment analysis results.
+Furthermore, I seamlessly integrated the developed model into a user-friendly Streamlit UI application, enabling real-time predictions.
+This sophisticated yet accessible system aids in quickly identifying tweets that may convey potential disaster scenarios.

 ## How to Get Started